 Retirement plan assets differ from most other assets you may own.
-Upon your death, these assets are subject to not only an estate tax, but also an income tax.
-This additional tax exposure makes your retirement plan assets significantly more expensive to transfer to non-spousal beneficiaries than real estate, stocks and certain other assets.
-However, retirement plan assets, including IRAs, 403(B) plans, 401(K) plans and other plans, represent one of the best assets for charitable giving.
-Consider using retirement plan benefits to make a significant gift to Carol Stream Parks Foundation.
+Upon your death, these assets are subject to not only an estate tax but also an income tax.
+This additional tax exposure makes your retirement plan assets significantly more expensive to transfer to non-spousal beneficiaries than real estate, stocks, and certain other assets.
+However, retirement plan assets, including IRAs, 403(B) plans, 401(K) plans, and other plans, represent one of the best assets for charitable giving.
+Consider using a retirement plan benefits to make a significant gift to Carol Stream Parks Foundation.
 Due to the tax treatment of these plan benefits, the cost of your gift to your estate and heirs is often relatively small.

 Other Ways to Leave a Legacy

 There are more ways, such as charitable trusts and gifts of real estate, to benefit both your heirs and the Foundation.
 Individual situations vary, consult your professional advisers on other ways to give.
 If you are considering a gift of real estate, contact us first to be certain the Foundation is able to receive your gift.